 Acquisition of Anni Azzurri and Medipass

 HSS acquires 100% of Anni Azzurri, a company specialized in the construction and management of homes for the elderly.
 It is present in four regions of Italy with 11 residential structures and 1,600 beds.
 At the same time, HSS acquired 100% of Medipass, a company that supplies, through outsourcing, advanced services for the management of complex medical technologies (imaging diagnostics, nuclear medicine and radio-therapy) for hospitals and both public and private healthcare structures.
+The group is sold in 2020.

 Morgan Stanley joins HSS